 Protein for Dogs

-Protein should be at the core of a dogs nutrition and is required for all aspects of growth, development, and maintenance.
-They are also essential for the maintenance of a dogs immune system.
+Protein should be at the core of a dogs nutrition and is required for all aspects of growth, repair, and maintenance.
+Protein also plays an important role in the maintenance of a dogs immune system.

-Moreover, excess protein can be burned as calories immediately or theoretically converted into fat for storage.
+It is important to note that excess protein can be burned as calories immediately or it can be theoretically converted into fat for storage.
 However, extremely high proportions of protein are likely to lead to waste as some of this protein will be excreted through urine.

 Carbohydrates for Dogs

 Carbohydrates are not required within a dogs diet, but that doesn’t mean they are a negative addition.
-They can provide a source of energy and dietary fiber which are both critical to a dogs health.
+They can provide a source of energy and dietary fiber which can play a critical role within a dogs health.

-Unfortunately, carbohydrates are commonly used in dog food as they are low cost, abundant and can allow for dog food to be stored for a long time.
+Unfortunately, low-cost dog food brands tend to use very large proportions of carbohydrates in their dog food.
+The primary driver behind this is that they are low cost, abundant and can allow for the dog food to be stored for a prelonged period of time.

 Fat for Dogs

-Fat from fish ingredients is especially beneficial as it contains high quantities of the Omega three and six fatty acids.
-These fatty acids are known to provide a range of health benefits.
+Fat from fish ingredients is especially beneficial as it contains high levels of the Omega 3 and 6 fatty acids.
+These fatty acids are known to provide a range of health benefits including improved cognitive function, a healthier skin and coat, and a reduced risk of heart disease.

-Dog food has come along way, and all dog food brands should have a guaranteed analysis displayed on their packaging.
+Dog food has come along way over the last few decades, and all dog food brands (in North America and Europe) should have a Guaranteed Analysis displayed on their packaging.
 You can use this analysis to see the nutritional breakdown of the dog food in question.
 The nutritional values that must be displayed on dog food include the following.

 - Protein (Min) %